SidetrekAI/create-knative-cluster/README.md

 npx create-knative-cluster destroy
 ```

+### Caveats for using this command
-Please note that this command will completely destroy the project.
+* This command will completely destroy the project.
 This is useful for testing and also for starting with a clean state in case something goes wrong during the installation.
+* This command <b>assumes the project was just created</b>.
+If you've added any new Pulumi stacks, you'll need to manually destroy those stacks first before running this command.
+Again, this command is built for when the setup process ran into unexpected issues or for testing.
+Once the project is setup, it's up to you to manage all resources using Pulumi.

 ### Destroying individual stacks
 If you prefer to keep parts of it, you can destroy individual stacks by selecting the stack `pulumi stack select <stack name>` and then running: